FREQUENTLY ASKED QUESTIONS (FAQ's)

 It depends.

 While most students perform similarly on both exams, your learning style might be best suited for one exam or the other.
-If you plan on taking the SAT or ACT, we recommend that you complete a diagnostic test to determine your test-taking preference for one exam or another.
-Academic Angle offers the SAT/ACT Diagnostic and Comparison Test, and we’d be happy to get you set up if you’d like to take it!
-We’ll even toss in a free consultation/evaluation.
-Contact us for details!
+If you plan on taking the SAT or ACT, we recommend that you complete a diagnostic test with a professional test prep service to determine your test-taking preference for one exam or another.

 If you’re not a good test taker, or you believe that your test score doesn’t accurately reflect your knowledge or ability, you may want to consider applying to colleges with test-optional policies.